 - ➡ Monitoring the validity of the analyses performed and data generated in the laboratory.
-This activity begins with insuring data quality, analyzing internal and external non-conformances to identify root cause issues and implementing the resulting corrective and preventive actions, facilitating the data review process and providing technical and troubleshooting expertise on routine and unusual or complex problems; - ⇒ Providing training and development programs to applicable laboratory staff as new hires and, subsequently, on a scheduled basis; and - □ Coordinates audit responses with Laboratory Managers and QA Officer. - ⇒ Actively support the implementation of YORK's QA Program; - ⇒ Ensure that their employees are in full compliance with YORK's QA Program; - ⇒ Conduct technical training of new staff and when modifications are made to existing procedures; - ➡ Maintain a work environment which emphasizes the importance of data quality; - ⇒ Ensure all logbooks are current, reviewed and properly labeled or archived: - ⇒ Ensure that all non-conformance conditions are reported to the QA Officer, Lab Manager, and/or Technical Director via Corrective Action reports; - ⇒ Provide guidance to analysts in resolving problems encountered daily during sample prep/analysis in conjunction with the Technical Director, Lab Manager, and/or QAO.
-Each is responsible for 100% of the data review and documentation, nonconformance issues, and the timely and accurate completion of performance evaluation samples and MDLs, for his/her department; - ⇒ Encourage the development of analysts to become cross-trained in various methods and/or operate multiple instruments efficiently while performing maintenance and using appropriate documentation techniques; - ⇒ Ensure that preventive maintenance is performed on instrumentation as detailed in the QA Manual or SOPs.
-He or she is responsible for developing and implementing a system for preventive maintenance, troubleshooting, and repairing or arranging for repair of instruments: - Provide written responses to external and internal audit issues; and - ⇒ Provide support to all levels of YORK Management.
+This activity begins with insuring data quality, analyzing internal and external non-conformances to identify root cause issues and implementing the resulting corrective and preventive actions, facilitating the data review process and providing technical and troubleshooting expertise on routine and unusual or complex problems; - ➡ Providing training and development programs to applicable laboratory staff as new hires and, subsequently, on a scheduled basis; and - ⇒ Coordinates audit responses with Laboratory Managers and QA Officer. - Actively support the implementation of YORK's QA Program; - ⇒ Ensure that their employees are in full compliance with YORK's QA Program; - ➡ Maintain accurate SOPs (by reviewing and implementing updates) and enforce routine compliance with SOPs; - ⇒ Conduct technical training of new staff and when modifications are made to existing procedures; - $\Rightarrow$ Maintain a work environment which emphasizes the importance of data quality; - $\Rightarrow$ Ensure all logbooks are current, reviewed and properly labeled or archived; - ⇒ Ensure that all non-conformance conditions are reported to the QA Officer, Lab Manager, and/or Technical Director via Corrective Action reports; - Provide guidance to analysts in resolving problems encountered daily during sample prep/analysis in conjunction with the Technical Director, Lab Manager, and/or QAO.
+Each is responsible for 100% of the data review and documentation, nonconformance issues, and the timely and accurate completion of performance evaluation samples and MDLs, for his/her department; - ⇒ Encourage the development of analysts to become cross-trained in various methods and/or operate multiple instruments efficiently while performing maintenance and using appropriate documentation techniques; - ➡ Ensure that preventive maintenance is performed on instrumentation as detailed in the QA Manual or SOPs.
+He or she is responsible for developing and implementing a system for preventive maintenance, troubleshooting, and repairing or arranging for repair of instruments; - ⇒ Provide written responses to external and internal audit issues; and - ⇒ Provide support to all levels of YORK Management.